getyoti/yoti-dotnet-sdk/docs/PROFILE.md

 ## Running the Examples

-Follow the below links for instructions on how to run the example projects:
+Follow the link below for instructions on how to run the example project:
 1) [.NET Core example](../src/Examples/Profile/CoreExample/README.md)

 ## API Coverage